 When the gender balance in power-player jobs from the entertainment industry to the White House improves, women’s interests are advanced.
 But one solution that won’t improve gender equality in the workplace is to convince women like me who’d rather work fewer hours that we’ve got our priorities wrong.
 Instead, we need to make it easier for people of any gender to live with their centre of gravity being outside the office – and get part-time workers fully included in powerful institutions.
 At a political level, that means campaigns for higher wages, regulations to stabilize part-time schedules, and childcare allowances and other support for primary caregivers.
 It also means changing workplace cultures: demanding more part-time career-track jobs and more respect for those who do them.
 And if we want to make social change at the level of individual workers’ attitudes, let’s start with the men whose cultural conditioning has somehow convinced them that the best use of their time is paid.

 Interested in learning more about how HR can support the alternative workforce?
-Register for our upcoming webinar below.
+Check out our webinar.
+Listen to it on the go!

 Livia Gershon is a freelance reporter who writes about the intersection of economics, politics and everyday life.
 Her work has appeared in The Guardian and The Boston Globe, among others.
 She lives in New Hampshire.